jostylr/literate-programming/lp_marked.md

 Its arguments are the text to compile, options in constructing the compilation functions, and a callback to ring back when all done.
 This is all asynchronous which implies that the return value is useless.
 The callback should expect the doc as the second argument; the first is, by node convention, any error object that is generated.

-The options argument will be merged with a "prototyped" object that is attached to the doc object.
-It gets passed on in prototype form for any other documents that are being compiled.
+The options argument is an object.
+Its `merge` key object will be merged with a "prototyped" object that is attached to the doc object.
+The options object will get passed on in prototype form for any other documents that are being compiled.
+It may have other features; see [options](#options).

 We also will require the following modules: marked, fs, event-when.
 The object gcd is the event dispatcher.